 - be over sensitive to some sounds, movements, smells and tastes

 - show a lack of awareness or insensitivity to other peoples’ feelings

 Thanks for a great course, it was very valuable indeed!

 Our Autism Spectrum Disorder course is perfect for those who work in schools with students on the spectrum, such as learning and support teachers, school executives, teachers, and learning and support staff.

-The target age range is compulsory education (4-18 years) but the course may also be useful in early years settings.
+The target age range is compulsory education but the course may also be useful in early childhood settings.
 Our course will also be of benefit to parents of children with autism looking for support and more information.

 Why join the course?

-Participants’ pre and post-course evaluations demonstrate significantly increased confidence in identifying, assessing and supporting learners with autism.
+Participants’ pre and post-course evaluations demonstrate significantly increased confidence in identifying, assessing and supporting students with autism.

 How would you rate your current skills in planning and implementing interventions for students with asd?

 - Very confident